johnno1962/InjectionIII/README.md

 build of your application and the resulting object file linked into a dynamic library for loading.
 In the simulator, it was just not possible to codesign a dylib so you have to be running a small server "'signer", included in this project to do this alas.

+### Code Injection

+Included is a simple implementation of ["code injection"](SwiftEval/SwiftInjection.swift).
+If you are stopped in a class, you can edit the class' implementation, save it and type "p inject()".
+Your changes will be applied without having to restart the application.
+To detect this in your code to reload a view controller for example, subscribe to the "INJECTION_BUNDLE_NOTIFICATION".

 ### But Why?